Which Countries Speak Portuguese Language

 There are 204,000 people living on this land.
 More than 197,000 are Portuguese speakers in Sao Tome and Principe.
 São Tomé and Príncipe is an African island nation.
 São Tomé and Príncipe became independent in 1975.
 Portuguese is officially and commonly spoken on these islands.

-In short, 98% of inhabitants speak Portuguese in Sao Tome and Principe.
+In short, 98% of the inhabitants speak Portuguese in Sao Tome and Principe.
 For all three Portuguese creoles “Principense, Saotomense, and Angolar” these islands are like a home to them.

 There are 3.36 million people residing in Uruguay.
 Out of which 24,000 folks are speakers of the Portuguese language.
 It is also true that a vast amount of people prefer to speak Spanish in Uruguay.
 It is because Spanish is the official language of Uruguay.